Arwa-Alotaibi/flight-booking-microservices/README.md

 # Flight Booking Microservices ✈️

-A Flight Booking System developed with Spring Boot following a microservices architecture.
-The application is divided into Flight, Booking, and Passenger services, with each service responsible for a specific business domain and communicating through REST APIs.
+A flight booking system built using Java , Spring Boot, and Microservices architecture.

+The application is split into multiple services that communicate through REST APIs and asynchronous events.

+---

 ## Services

-- **Flight Service** – Manages flights, schedules, seat availability, and flight status.
+* **Flight Service:** Handles flight creation, scheduling, seat availability, and flight searching using QueryDSL.
-- **Booking Service** – Manages reservations and booking operations.
-- **Passenger Service** – Manages passenger information.
+* **Passenger Service:** Manages passenger profiles and basic information.
-- **Payment Service** – Processes payment requests and publishes payment success events.
+* **Booking Service:** Manages flight reservations, calculates booking prices, manages seat availability, and handles booking status.
+* **Payment Service:** Creates and processes payments and manages payment status (`UNPAID` / `PAID` / `REFUNDED`).
+* **Notification Service:** Consumes payment success events from Kafka.

 ---

-## Features
+## Inter-Service Communication

-### Flight Service
-- Create, update, retrieve, and cancel flights.
-- Manage seat availability.
-- Search flights using QueryDSL.
-- Retrieve the cheapest available flights.

-### Booking Service
-- Create, update, retrieve, and cancel bookings.
-- Confirm booking payments.
-- Reserve and release seats through OpenFeign.
-- Prevent duplicate pending bookings.
-- Search bookings using QueryDSL.

-### Passenger Service
-- Create, update, retrieve, and delete passengers.

-### Payment Service
-Create payment requests for pending bookings.
-Process payments securely and validate status transitions.
-Publish PaymentSuccessEvent to Kafka upon successful transactions.
+* **Synchronous (REST / OpenFeign):**
+  `Booking Service` communicates with `Flight`, `Passenger`, and `Payment` services using **Spring Cloud OpenFeign** for validations and requests.

+* **Asynchronous (Apache Kafka):**
+  When a payment is successfully processed in `Payment Service`, a `PaymentSuccessEvent` is published to the `payment-success` Kafka topic.

+  `Notification Service` consumes the event and handles the payment notification.

 ---

 ## Tech Stack

-- Java 21
+- Java
 - Spring Boot
 - Spring Data JPA
 - Spring Cloud OpenFeign